buildwithjz/aws-simple-webapp/README.md

 ### Compute

 To serve the webpage, an Ubuntu EC2 instance running nginx is used.
+The AMI used to select this instance is declared by a terraform variable named `ami_id`.
+Note that only Ubuntu AMIs are supported.

 The startup script (UserData) that is run when the instance is launched performs the following:
 * Ensures that nginx and openssl are installed
 * Creates the site root for a custom site with a `Hello World` in an `index.html` page.
 * Creates a self-signed certificate for the DNS name of the network load balancer